invariantlabs-ai/docs/docs/testing/Writing_Tests/Matchers.md

 # Matchers

-<div class='subtitle'>Use matchers for fuzzy and LLM-based checks</div>
+<div class='subtitle'>Test with custom checkers and LLM-based evaluation</div>

 Not all agentic behavior can be specified with precise, traditional checking methods.
-Instead, more often than not, we expect AI models to generalize and thus respond slightly differently to different inputs.
+Instead, more often than not, we expect AI models to generalize and thus respond slightly differently everytime we invoke them.

 To accommodate this, `testing` includes several different `Matcher` implementations, that allow you to write tests that rely on fuzzy, similarity-based or property-based conditions.

+Beyond that, `Matcher` is also a simple base class that allows you to write your own custom matchers, if the provided ones are not sufficient for your needs (e.g. custom properties).

 ## `IsSimilar`